Rise of the Ravenborn

 "The captain's tent, after sunset, don't be late."

-As she left, I looked towards the other men.
-They still looked.
+As she left, I looked at the other men.
+They had been staring all the time at our little interaction.
 As I tried to land my feet on the ground, their despiteful eyes began to affect me deeply.
-Images of the rapist in that street corner a few days ago, before I ended up in this new world, began to quickly pop up, and the cold yet swift knife piercing my body vibrated in my skin again.
+Images of the rapist on that street corner a few days ago, before I ended up in this new world, began to quickly pop up, and the cold yet swift knife piercing my body vibrated in my skin again.
 I began to sweat, looking to get out of there.

 I made my first steps, my head and back, previously damaged by that Gunthax asshole.
 It did not hurt, the potion had done its work.
 I walked towards the exit but the weight of a big and sturdy hand landing on my shoulder kept me from going.